-Figure 12 LGA Antenna Patterns This horn is ideal as a feed because its blockage area is small, it possesses excellent front-to-back ratio, and the position of the phase center is well defined at the uplink and downlink frequencies.
-A 3/8-inch strut supports the feed horn approximately 6 inches from the reflector vertex.
-The diameter of the MGA is optimized for uplink and downlink gain at 4 degrees from bore-site.
-High Gain Antenna A highly efficient 2.1-meter parabolic reflector antenna (the HGA) is required to support the minimum 600 bps 36-AU post encounter return link.
+A highly efficient, 2.1-meter parabolic reflector antenna is required to support the minimum 600 bps at 36 AU post encounter [2].
 This diameter reflector was selected after the NH antenna team performed a detailed alignment budget, which included effects due to thermal distortions on the spacecraft bus and the antenna system, dimensional tolerances, measurement knowledge of the antenna bore sight, ground station pointing errors, power margins, and minimum antenna gain.
 The alignment analysis showed that the HGA system could be accurately aligned to within 0.2° of the spacecraft spin-axis.
 An additional 0.1° misalignment with the DSN ground station pointing due to ephemeris is allowed for a total alignment budget of 0.3°.
 A larger sized reflector antenna can be used on spin-stabilized spacecraft with enhanced definition, knowledge, and control of variables in the alignment budget, which increases the engineering cost of the spacecraft.
 The 2.1-meter reflector is attractive because it is lightweight, meets the communication requirements, and is relatively easy to handle during spacecraft integration.

-A communications link analysis established that the HGA is required to provide a minimum antenna downlink gain of 42 dBic, as shown in Figure 13, for angles within $\pm 0.3^{\circ}$.
+A communications link analysis established that the HGA is required to provide a minimum antenna downlink gain of 42 dBic, as shown in Figure 5, for angles within $\pm 0.3^{\circ}$.
 The gain requirement could be achieved with a standard Cassegrain reflector design but the margin at these angles is small, as shown.
 A key RF design goal for the NH mission is to maximize coverage over these angles, which is accomplished here by modifying the shape of both reflecting surfaces until the aperture fields (amplitude & phase) are uniform.